Skip to main content

 Bonaparte: A Mechanized Revolution Game Cover

-Bonaparte: A Mechanized Revolution is a single player turn-based strategy game.
+Bonaparte: A Mechanized Revolution is a single player tactical role playing game with a historical theme.
 It was developed by Studio Imugi and was released on November 9, 2025.
-It received positive reviews from players.
+It received mostly positive reviews from players.

 1789, Paris.
 Take Napoleon’s place in an alternate history as Céline or César Bonaparte in this ideology driven, turn-based strategy journey.
 Defend, reform or oppose the monarchy and write your own alternative history by combining cunning political skills and tactical military prowess.